 Susan McLaughlin, Academy Talented & Gifted Program, Southern Oregon University

-"Thomas Doty is a thorough professional and one of the hardest working individuals I have met in my 45 years as an actor and director.
+"Thomas Doty is a thorough professional and one of the hardest working individuals I have met in my decades as an actor and director.
 He is constantly researching and exploring materials and means to bring added dimensions to the storytelling experience."

 Michael Newell, Oregon Shakespeare Festival, Old Globe Shakespeare Festival, Los Angeles County Schools